Snapr/html-projects/js-native.md

 As a photo is uploaded call the `upload_progress` javascript function to update the progress display.

-Call the function with either a Javascript object or JSON text in the following format
+Call the function with either a Javascript object or JSON text in the following format.

+Any time there is a change to the queue status you should call upload_progress() at least once - for example if a new upload is added, but there is no connection, call upload_progress() so we can update the queue to show the stalled item.

     {
         "uploads": [